raffaelepojer/GNN-RBN-reasoning/README.md

 # GNN-RBN
-Code for the paper PAPER NAME.
+Code for the paper "Generalized Reasoning with Graph Neural Networks by Relational Bayesian Network Encodings".

 # Replicate the Results